Program Outcomes for the B.S. in Chemistry

 |Satisfactory targets are class averages of 85%, 70% and 80% on the projects, respectively.|

 |4.
 Competently access, evaluate and learn new chemical information and skills.||Performance on selected projects in Synthetic Methods and Materials (synthetic procedures from primary literature) and Instrumental Analysis (interdisciplinary take home exam based on literature paper).||Satisfactory targets are class averages of 80% and 70%, respectively.|

 Chemistry Program Mission:

-The mission of the Chemistry Program at Fairmont State is to help students gain a fundamental knowledge of modern chemistry, including the ability to apply computers, mathematics, biology and physics to the field.
-We expect and encourage our students to develop the analytical and problem-solving skills necessary to successfully pursue science-based careers.
+The mission of the Chemistry Program at Fairmont State is to help students learn chemistry, and how chemistry connects to mathematics, biology, physics and other professional fields.
+We expect and encourage our students to develop the analytical, experimental, computer and problem-solving skills necessary to successfully pursue chemistry and other science-based careers.